KylerCondran/LeetCode/README.md

 ## Things I Wish I Knew When First Starting

 - Question difficulties are often mislabled, some easy's are quite hard, and there are hard problems which can be solved in 1 line of code.
 - Sometimes the question description is purposely misleading or confusing, leetcode problem writers are tricksters and trolls.
 Hints, discussion section, and topic labels are often great clues.
+Understanding the problem is literally half the battle.
 - It is better to do 100 easy's before you do a medium, and 100 medium's before you do a hard.
 - What is hard for some people may be easy to you and vica versa, everyone has a unique skill set and learning ability.
 - Non increasing just means decreasing but with duplicates, non decreasing means increasing but with duplicates.